Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 The danger I’m more concerned about here—beyond professional stagnation—is personal stagnation.
 Psychologically, it often signals a deeper loss of motivation and sense of belonging—key factors behind job satisfaction and long-term performance.
 Quiet quitting understandably feels like a relief compared to burnout, but it’s still not an ideal long-term state anyone should wish to be in for years.

 I’ve experienced this personally.
-While quiet quitting feels like the right response at the time and even if your employer really deserved it, in the long-term it’s unlikely to get you out of the tough situation you find yourself in—it’s simply not an effective response.
+While quiet quitting can feel like the right response at the time and even if your employer really deserved it, in the long-term it’s unlikely to get you out of the tough situation you find yourself in—it’s simply not an effective response.

 In parallel to quiet quitting, you’ll need to find another way out of the mess.
 Unfortunately, this ties in to what we mentioned above on job market fluidity; in countries and sectors where it can take up to a year (or more) to change companies, quiet quitting sometimes feels like the least bad option available.
 But quiet quitting is ultimately a reactive response.
 What we should really aim for is to become more resilient and antifragile to career shocks and uncertainty.